nearform/react-browser-hooks/docs/guide.md

 # React Browser Hooks User Guide

-Note: npm package that does not exist yet.
+Note: npm package does not exist yet.

 ## useFullScreen Hook

-The useFullScreen hook allows a page or element to occupy the full screen using modern browser calls and event listeners.
+The useFullScreen hook allows a page or element to occupy the full screen.

 Import as follows: